oretoise/docs/_docs/reports/python-reports/funnel-report.md

 | -a   | Applications `.csv` file preferrably exported from Slate | `applicants.csv` |
 | -p   | Prospects `.csv` file preferrably exported from Slate    | `prospects.csv`  |

-For these `.csv` files the data dimensions exported are meaningful, below is a list of the columns that should be included in these files.
+For these `.csv` files the data dimensions exported are meaningful.
+Below is a list of the columns that should be included in these files.

 `applicants.csv`:

 `prospects.csv`:

 ## Dependencies
-Make sure you install [Python 3](https://www.python.org/downloads/) and run the following commands in a terminal:
+Make sure you install [Python 3](https://www.python.org/downloads/) and run the following command in a terminal:

 ```bash
 pip install --upgrade numpy pandas